VedVar43789/InvasiveSpeciesTracker/README.md

 ## With Docker

-If you have [Docker](https://docs.docker.com/get-docker/) and Docker Compose installed, you can run the whole stack (backend, frontend, and **MongoDB**) from the project directory.
+If you have [Docker](https://docs.docker.com/get-docker/) and Docker Compose installed, you can run the whole stack (backend and frontend) from the project directory.

 **Install frontend dependencies and build images:**